 Step 6: Pay Off Your Debt

 The next most important part of your credit score is how much debt you have.
 There are a couple of different ways of tackling this section.
 The first issue is having installment debt versus revolving debt.

 The difference is that installment debt has a set term with regular monthly payments.
 If you have an auto loan, mortgage, or student loan, then you already have installment debt.
 This is looked on more favorably than the other type, revolving debt.
 That’s associated with credit cards.

 There’s no set monthly payment and you can pay off and take out more debt as you want to.
 It doesn’t look as good on your credit report because there’s no asset (like a car or house) tied to it.
 Help your score by focusing on revolving credit card debt first.

 Then, take a look at how much of your available credit line is used on each card.
 If a card is maxed out, your credit score is going to take a hit.
-It’s better to spread out your balances among several different cards (assuming the interest rates are comparable) rather than putting everything on one card.
+It’s better to spread out your credit card balances among several different cards (assuming the interest rates are comparable) rather than putting everything on one card.